How do I migrate to another email provider or change my IMAP server details?

 If you have aliases defined in Missive, you must recreate them on your new accounts.

-Change your domain configuration so that you start receiving emails @yourdomain.com into your new accounts rather than your old accounts.
-This is done through your domain registrar or hosting provider’s interface.
+Change your domain configuration to start receiving emails @yourdomain.com into your new accounts rather than your old accounts.
+This is done through your domain registrar or DNS / hosting provider’s interface.

 If you have defined incoming or outgoing email rules using the Email account condition, you must update these rules to reference the new account(s).